Valley Girl (1983 film): Plot

 Julie Richman is a valley girl who seems to have it all: good looks, popularity, and a handsome Valley dude boyfriend, Tommy, but she is having second thoughts about her relationship with the arrogant and selfish Tommy.
 At the end of a shopping trip with her friends, Loryn, Stacey, and Suzi, Julie runs into Tommy and breaks up with him.
 Later that day at the beach, Julie trades shy glances with a young man in the distance.

 That night, at a party at Suzi's house, Julie locks eyes with Randy, a Hollywood punk who has crashed the party with his friend Fred.
 They hit it off, especially after Julie learns Randy was the young man at the beach.
-Tommy is jealous, and sleeps with Loryn.
+Tommy is jealous and seduces Loryn into having sex with him.
 Afterwards, he gets his cronies to eject Randy and Fred from the party.
 Undaunted, Randy sneaks back into the house and hides in an upstairs bathroom shower.
-Randy waits in the shower for Julie to enter the bathroom as various party goers come and go, talking about and trying to have sex, and doing drugs.
+Randy waits in the shower for Julie to enter the bathroom as various partygoers come and go, talking about and trying to have sex, and doing drugs.
 When Julie enters, Randy convinces her to leave the party with him.
 Julie brings a reluctant Stacey for the ride with Randy and Fred.
 While at Randy's favorite Hollywood nightclub, Julie and Randy rapidly grow closer as Stacey continually rebuffs Fred's advances.
 Julie ignores Stacey's plight and the fact that she never wanted to be there or with Fred.

 Julie's friends, dismayed by her relationship with Randy, pressure her to get back together with Tommy.
 Julie asks her father for advice, and he kindly tells her she should follow her heart.
-Despite this, Julie reconciles with Tommy and later dumps Randy.
-A heartbroken Randy gets severely drunk, makes out with his ex-girlfriend, and nearly gets into a fight with a gang of low riders before Fred saves him.
+Despite this, Julie reconciles with Tommy and dumps Randy.
+A heartbroken Randy gets severely drunk, has sex with his ex-girlfriend in a nightclub bathroom, and nearly gets into a fight with a gang of low riders before Fred saves him.
 Fred chides Randy for moping over Julie, but tells him he needs to fight if he truly wants her back.
-After Randy flits about the Valley for the next few days just so he can get a glimpse at Julie.
+Randy flits about the Valley for the next few days just so he can get a glimpse at Julie.
 Fred says he has a plan that will reunite Randy with Julie as well as get revenge against Tommy.